-Velvet Ants are excellent mimics of the less intimidating insect it's named after, but this wasp-in-disguise inflicts terrible stings on prey and people alike.
+Velvet Ants are excellent mimics of the less intimidating ant, but this wasp-in-disguise inflicts terrible stings on prey and people alike.

 What most Velvet Wasps use as hosts for feeding their larvae is unknown.
 The female gets more attention because she is grounded and more visible, but how Velvet Ants generally live can be as varied as the species.
-Watch out for this wasp in arid and semi-arid regions of the American Southwest and plains states.
+Watch out for this wasp in arid and semi-arid regions of the American Southwest and Mexico as well as the central plains states.
 There are also some species in the Southeast.

 Scientific Name: Dasymutilla spp.

 Size (Adult; Length): 13mm to 25mm (0.51in to 0.98in)